gunaseelan13/tn-pds-crawler/README.md

 - Support for targeted search by district, taluk, and shop ID
 - Detailed bill item extraction from transaction dialogs
 - Debug screenshots and HTML snapshots
+- Deployable as a cron job on Fly.io

 ## Requirements